uniquehash/ReviewSheets/developer_logs/17April.md

 all that's left is sorts and the sticky bit and then i'm ready for extensive testing.

 fuccccccck. i need to redo how my program executes on files. you know what. fuck it. hopefully no one will notice.

+### April, 5th, 2017

+* refactoring plan
+	* refactor t_clip
+	* handle arguments within the program
+		* - alone should be passed as argument
+	* handle basic ls functionality without arguments or flags
+	* introduce arguments
+	* introduce flags
+		* recursion
+		* long print
+		* timesort <-
+			* for arguments sorting, write a wrapper and sort the files
+		* reverse sort
+		* hidden files

+the dreaded time sort is here. fuckkkkkk. okay so the order is seconds, then nano-seconds, then lexical. i honestly need to redo the whole thing cause it's bad.

+got it pretty much done just need to apply it to the strlist.

+found a solution that is better for all of this. it will also allow me to fix the column issue that was bound to come up during corrections.

+i will treat files and directories seperately. do the same thing i'm doing now to seperate them. on files i check to see if it ends with a slash, if so it's not a valid file or directory. i attempt to extract it's access path and find the file. if the file is not found then it's not a valid file. i add the file to a file list as i go. then i sort the filelist by the appropriate sorting method, and execute the ls like function on them. basically completely different pipeline than for directories.

+for directories. i sort them approriately lexically, and then if it's a time sort i'm not sure what i do. this basically should be my focus tomorrow. if i figure this out i'm pretty much done.